 “No, boy.
 Don’t look.
 It was an accident.”

-Eddie forced himself away and looked back to see his father sprawled on the desert floor.
+Eddie forced himself away and looked back to see his father sprawled out on the desert floor.
 Across the chest of his light grey sweatshirt was a slick, dark pool that was flowing down onto the ground beneath him.
-The last thing Eddie remembered was his high-pitched scream as his grandfather squeezed him closer.
+The last thing Eddie remembered was his own high-pitched scream as his grandfather squeezed him closer.
 That was the last memory he had of his father.